jayrajput/pySearchSelect/README.md

 Python Interactive Search and Select Tool (pySearchSelect)
 ==============

-pySearchSelect is python module and script for interactive search and select line selection tool for ASCII, operating via a full-screen Curses-based terminal session.
+pySearchSelect is python module and script for interactive search and selection of ASCII lines, operatinneg via a full-screen Curses-based terminal session.
 It is primarily written to be used by other scripts (like bash, python, perl) to make useful scripts.

 Software requirement: